grafana/grafana-vs-code-extension/README.md

 This extension gives you support for Git (and any other version control system for that matter) when editing dashboards as JSON.
 If it is available in VS Code, it is available for you immediately.

+> **This library is experimental**
+>
+> The code in this repository should be considered experimental.
+Documentation is only
+> available alongside the code.
+It comes without support, but we are keen to receive
+> feedback on the product and suggestions on how to improve it, though we cannot commit to
+> resolution of any particular issue.
+No SLAs are available.
+It is not meant to be used in
+> production environments, and the risks are unknown/high.
+>
+> Additional information can be found in [Release life cycle for Grafana Labs](https://grafana.com/docs/release-life-cycle/).

 ## Features

 - Reads a dashboard JSON you have locally.